PhilipArmstead/Football-Manager-Squad-Analyzer/NOTES.md

 - current staff member is + 0x80
 - current team is + 0x88

-## Mapping Team

-- Row ID is +0x08
-- Unique ID is +0x0C
-- Random ID is +0x10
-- Team type is +0x28 (0 for first team, 1 for reserves, 0x0C for U18)
-- Pointer to array of players(??) is +0x38
-- Pointer to end of array of players(??) is +0x40
-- Reputation is +0xA8

 ## Mapping person

 - 0x08 = Row ID